 Stonehenge is a UNESCO site consisting of a ring of stones, each weighing 25 pounds.
 Believed to be an area used for burials in dates from 2000-3000 BC and is one of England’s most famous landmarks.

 Taking the train to Bath is easy and Bath is worth the excursion.
-Known for its many Roman baths and hot springs, it is a popular tourist attraction.
+It is a popular tourist attraction known for its many Roman baths and hot springs.
 It is also known as a place frequented by Jane Austen.
 As a lover of all things Jane Austen, I thoroughly enjoyed my visit to the Jane Austen Centre.

 Love charming English villages?
 Love cute little pubs?
 How about antique shops?
 Head to the thatched roof medieval villages known collectively as the Cotswolds and bask in that small-town feel.
 For many people, a trip to the Cotswolds is a highlight when they come to London.